Health Benefits of Red Raspberry Leaf

 The uterus needs a lot of vitamins and minerals to function properly and red raspberry leaf tea has almost all of them.
-Red raspberry leaf is high in Vitamins C, E, A, B and has significant amounts of major minerals like magnesium, potassium, calcium, and phosphorus.
+Red raspberry leaf is rich in vitamins and minerals, containing vitamins C, E, and A, a variety of B vitamins, magnesium, potassium, calcium, and phosphorus.
 It also contains essential trace minerals such as zinc, iron, chromium and manganese.
-These vitamins and minerals are in a readily absorbable form, making Red Raspberry Leaf tea a wonderful, food-based “supplement” during preconception, pregnancy and beyond.
+These vitamins and minerals are in a readily absorbable form, making Red Raspberry Leaf tea a wonderful, way to supplement a balanced diet during preconception, pregnancy and beyond.
 The nutritional boost that RRL gives you can help improve your immune system as well.

 Red raspberry leaf is also used in folk medicine for ailments unrelated to pregnancy such as to lower unhealthy blood pressure and blood sugar levels, as well as to treat acne, adrenal fatigue, sore throat, canker sores, and cold and fevers.
 It has been used to treat children with diarrhea, vomiting or the flu.
 Red raspberry leaf tea can also help ease a pet’s stomach upset when he is eating something he shouldn’t have.
 Men can benefit from this tea too as it supports prostate health.

 Studies have shown that red raspberry leaf tea can help to make labor faster and reduce complications and interventions during birth.
 One study found that women who consumed RRL tea regularly are less likely to go overdue or give birth prematurely.
-These women may also be less likely to receive an artificial rupture of their membranes, or require a caesarean section, forceps or vacuum birth than the women in the control group.
+These women may also be less likely to receive an artificial rupture of their membranes or require a cesarean section, forceps, or vacuum birth than the women in the control group.
 Red raspberry leaf has many other benefits to pregnancy, birth, and postpartum too.

 - May reduce morning sickness